NOT reinvesting dividends

 But stock and fund dividends when paid do automatically equally reduce a stocks price value remaining (because the company's value decreases when they pay out dividends — more below).
 Withdrawing stock dividends are the same as any other withdrawal, simply lowering the overall value remaining.
 However, stock dividends can be reinvested to retain the same investment value, and then, the additional shares will increase compounding of future earnings, which then becomes significant income long term.

 Dividends are Not the same income thing as interest paid by banks or directly held bonds.
 You do need to realize that a stock dividend payment equally reduces the stock price (dollars per share).
-A stock dividend payment is simply a withdrawal, just a distribution to you of the earnings you already had invested, so it is NOT new gain.
+A stock dividend payment is simply a forced withdrawal, just a distribution to you of the earnings you already had invested, so it is NOT new gain.
 It is just new taxation.
 But reinvesting it does have a strong tangible benefit (free added shares, with money you already had invested).

 This is determined by the 16th Amendment giving Congress the right to tax income, and the IRS rule 301.
 See Google for some history.